-The importance of understanding demographics as a decisive factor in shaping our current socio-economic reality is critical for government, economists and politicians alike.
-The following section provides a concise, yet meaningful overview of the most prominent demographic indicators relevant for municipal planning and budgeting in the Prince Albert Municipality.
-It is contended that the population and household statistics provided hereto will assist the Prince Albert municipality to set accurate and credible service delivery targets across the new 5-year integrated development cycle.
+The importance of understanding the situational analyses of the organisation is a decisive factor in shaping our current socio-economic reality, and is critical for government, economists and politicians alike.
+This reality will assist the municipality to set accurate and credible service delivery targets across the new 5-year integrated development cycle.